chiarabarbieri/SIBEworkshop_2025/README.md

 - The terminal of your computer
 - Your local RStudio

-In the terminal, download this github folder as
+In the terminal, download this github folder as git clone https://github.com/chiarabarbieri/SIBEworkshop_2025/

+The raw genetic data can be downloaded from this link https://drive.google.com/drive/folders/1kqdUFLaDe13E-7h2n9prKwY2Sc5eIDH_?usp=sharing

 Now open RStudio and run the following command to install the packages we will need: